loreanvictor/haken/README.md

 # 🪝HAKEN

 Normally, running a function yields a single result.
-With [**HAKEN**](.), you can run a function in a specific context, allowing the function to also register some hooks, which you can then call in response to future events.
+With [**HAKEN**](.), you can run a function in a specific context, allowing the function to  register some hooks, which you can then call in response to future events.

 ```ts
 // Setup: